 ALIENS is a game for one or more players; it recreates the major conflicts that take place in the movie from 20th Century Fox.
 There are several different battles, or Scenarios, in the game and in each one the players will take the roles of the various people from the movie (Ripley, the Colonial Marines.
 Burke, and Newt) and attempt to survive their encounters with the Aliens.

-And one of my friend had "Aliens" on his Commodore 64.
-There were endless opportunities for me as an Aliens lover.
+And one of my friends had "Aliens" on his Commodore 64.
+I remember we played it a lot.

-In 1991 I went to Italy for a vacation where I bought Dark Horse Aliens comic (in italy).
+In 1991 I went to Italy for a vacation where I bought Dark Horse Aliens comic (in italian).
+And in the 1990's more alien merch arrived at the shelves.
+Suddenly there were endless opportunities for me as an Aliens lover.

-It has to be one of the best movies ever produced.
+Aliens has to be one of the best movies ever produced.
 I absolutely love this movie.
 It’s a blend of drama, horror, aliens, and sci-fi, with a huge amount of dark humor, and it featured a witty crew of production designers and special effects artists.
 Only six alien costumes were made for the movie, but 40 years later, Aliens still works as a classic horror alien movie.

 As a film maker I've always used Aliens as a reference for a scene, an action, dialogue, the editing and the sound.
 When working with a very tight or no-budget production you have to be innovative, trying to figuring out how to make this as spectacular as possible without a special effects team waiting for you and so forth.
 Aliens is a benchmark for a perfect popcorn movie wich got everything I want out of a movie.